Sashabae/Sashabae/README.md

 # Hi, I'm Sasha 🐱

 # 💫 About Me:
-I'm a passionate web developer and programming enthusiast currently focusing on JavaScript, React, Node.js, and building full-stack applications.
-I enjoy learning new technologies, solving real-world problems, and contributing to projects that make a difference.
+I'm a passionate web developer currently focusing on JavaScript, React, Node.js, and building full-stack applications.
+I enjoy learning new technologie and turning ideas into real, working products

 # 💻 Tech Stack: